 'Keep Dancing Orlando': A Pulse Survivor And The SWAT Officer Who Saved Him Catch Up

-Orlando Torres spent nearly three hours inside a bathroom at Pulse nightclub desperately trying not to attract the attention of the gunman.
+On June 12th, 2016, Orlando Torres spent three hours huddled in a bathroom at Pulse nightclub, desperately trying not to attract the attention of the gunman.
+Torres and Timothy Stanley, one of the SWAT officers who rescued him, visited the WMFE studios five years after the shooting to talk about their experience.

 SWAT Officer Timothy Stanley and his partner James Parker rescued Torres after the gunman was killed by police five years ago.
 But the two didn’t reconnect until a fashion show in November of 2016.